yw2895-ship-it/Interactive-Lab-Hub/Lab 1/README.md

 **Are there things that seemed better on paper than when acted out?**

+On paper, the differences between the light patterns seemed very clear.
+When we acted out the interaction, however, the light was less noticeable in a bright room.
+It was also difficult to position the phone so that the light looked like part of the umbrella while remaining visible to the user.

 **Did new ideas about the piece surface once you were on your feet?**

+We decided to place the light closer to the umbrella handle so that the user would notice it before leaving.
+We also decided to combine color, brightness, and flashing speed to make each signal clearer.
+A soft, slowly flashing blue light represents light rain, a bright, quickly flashing blue light represents heavy rain, and a steady purple light represents a high UV level.

 **Are there key moments in the interaction where things could go in a different direction?**
 Iterate your storyboards to capture key non-sequential aspects of the interaction.

+Different light colors and patterns show no rain, light rain, heavy rain, or high UV.
+The user then decides whether to leave without an umbrella, take a rain umbrella, or take a parasol.

 ## Part C. Prototype the Light (light first!)